Aussie Malcolm

-Anthony George "Aussie" Malcolm (born 11 December 1940) is a former National Party politician in New Zealand.
+Anthony George "Aussie" Malcolm (11 December 1940 – 11 September 2024) was a New Zealand National Party politician.
+He served three terms in parliament (1975–1984) and was a cabinet minister in Robert Muldoon's government.
+After politics, Malcolm became involved with the New Zealand team in the America's Cup campaign.
+Later, he formed what became the country's largest dive charter company.

-Early years
+Early life

-Malcolm was born in Melbourne, Australia, in 1940.
+Malcolm was born in Melbourne, Australia, on 11 December 1940.
 He was educated in Canada and Australia (Sydney Church of England Grammar School), and then attended Wellington College and Victoria University of Wellington.
 He was the son of Joseph Anthony Malcolm, a New Zealand government official serving overseas.
+At school his classmates gave him the nickname "Aussie", which stuck with him the rest of his life.

 Malcolm's early career was as a social worker with the Child Welfare Division of the Department of Education in Wellington and Palmerston North but by the mid 1970s he was owner of Malcolm & Hansard Ltd, an accredited advertising agency in Auckland.

 Member of Parliament

 Malcolm became the member of parliament for the Eden electorate in 1975, defeating Mike Moore, remaining there until he was in turn defeated in 1984 by Richard Northey.

 Cabinet minister

 Malcolm was a cabinet minister during the third term of the Muldoon National government, serving at various times as Associate Minister of Transport, Civil Aviation and Railways, Minister of Health, and Minister of Immigration.